alexweiranli/pyAp/docs/source/about.rst

 About pyAp
 =====================================
 pyAp is a python package for calculating magmatic volatile, trace element concentrations, and oxygen fugacity using mineral apatite.
+More modules will be added in the future.

 Code authors: Weiran Li (University of Cambridge, U.K.) & Yishen Zhang (KU Leuven, Belgium)